Neck & Back Pain – Professional Physio – Sydney City CBD

 - Common disc injuries include disc bulges, disc prolapses, and annular tears.
 A mild disc bulge may cause no problem, but a severe disc prolapse may cause pressure on a nerve and cause leg (sciatic) or arm pain.

 There are many other conditions which may cause neck (cervical), trunk (thoracic) or lower back (lumbar) pain.
-However, it is worth noting that pain is most often due to stiff joints or muscle spasm or tightness.
+However, it is worth noting that neck and back pain is most often due to stiff joints or muscle spasm or tightness.

 A lot of relief can be gained from back and neck pain by carrying out specific exercises such as stretching for stiffness or core stability exercises for instability or weakness.
 Correcting posture so that you have better spinal and pelvic alignment takes pressure off overloaded tissues.

-At Macquarie Street Physiotherapy, we can help you by mobilising your joints and massaging your muscles to get things moving again.
+At Macquarie Street Physiotherapy, we can help your neck and back pain by mobilising your joints and massaging your muscles to get things moving again.